 Sailing by Starlight

-Image: Globe Star leaving Whangaroa, NZ.
-Photo courtesy of Bob Rout.
+Image: Globe Star in Tasmania.
+Photo courtesy of the Creamer family.

-In 1982, retired geography professor Marvin Creamer set out to do what hadn't been done for thousands of years, if indeed it had ever been done.
+In 1982, retired geography professor Marvin Creamer set out to do what hadn't been done for thousands of years, if indeed it had ever been done at all.
 Creamer wanted to show that ancient mariners—the Norse, the Polynesians, and others—could have crossed the widest of oceans, indeed, may have sailed around the world, without using any instruments other than their brains and their senses.

-And so, in the middle of winter, Creamer set off into the frigid, stormy Atlantic from Cape May, NJ, bound for South Africa, New Zealand, Australia, the Falklands, and then back to Cape May.
+And so, in the middle of winter, Creamer set off into the frigid, stormy Atlantic from Cape May, NJ, bound for South Africa, New Zealand, Australia, the Falklands, and then—he hoped—back to Cape May.